kanaka/mal/process/guide.md

 ![step9_try architecture](step9_try.png)

-Compare the pseudocode for step 8 and step 9 to get a basic idea of the changes that will be made during this step.
-This step is currently divided into two sections because some of the functions in the second step will be moving to step A in the future:
+Compare the pseudocode for step 8 and step 9 to get a basic idea of the changes that will be made during this step:
 ```
 diff -urp ../process/step8_macros.txt ../process/step9_try.txt
-diff -urp ../process/step9_try.txt ../process/step9_try2.txt
 ```

 * Copy `step8_macros.qx` to `step9_try.qx`.

 * TODO/TBD.
-  * In step 5, if you did not add original function (`fn`) to the returned structure returned from `fn*`, the you will need to do so now.
+  * In step 5, if you did not add the original function (`fn`) to the returned structure returned from `fn*`, the you will need to do so now.